DedalusProject/dedalus/docs/machines/mac_os/mac_os.rst

     #!bash
     brew install fftw --enable-mpi

 Dedalus uses HDF5 for data storage.
-Verified working versions of the HDF5 library and wrappers can be installed using Homebrew and pip:
+The HDF5 library and Python wrappers can be installed using Homebrew and pip:

 ::

     #!bash
-    cd /usr/local/Library/taps/homebrew/homebrew-science
-    git checkout 3115d85
     brew install hdf5
-    git checkout master
-    pip3 install h5py==2.2.1
+    pip3 install h5py

 Installing the Dedalus package
 ------------------------------